In times of discomfort, bring yourself back to to the present by practicing mindfulness.

 What you’ll need to do before you start:

 - Set positive intentions: If you come into meditation expecting to immediately ‘feel better’ you’ll probably be disappointed.
 Since mindfulness is an on-going effort that takes dedication and patience, the full effects will only be seen after continuous practice.
-By setting intentions, you will be able to focus on a goal and remind yourself to stay consistent regardless of if you feel immediate gratification or not.
+By setting intentions, you will be able to focus on a goal and remind yourself to stay consistent regardless of feeling immediate gratification or not.

 - Be ready with an open and gentle attitude: There’s no avoiding the fact that your mind will wonder when you meditate.
-But criticizing yourself will only make you feel bad and make you want to give-up.
-Be gentle with yourself, the same way you’d treat a friend who’s going through a rough time.
+But criticizing yourself will only make you feel bad and want to give-up.
+Be gentle with yourself; treat yourself the same way you’d treat a friend who’s going through a rough time.

 - Find a quiet space: Mindfulness involves meditation, and meditation works best when you’re in an environment with as little distractions as possible.